-Whether the seat is round, trapezoidal or horseshoe shaped, several of us “old timers” have learned how to take shortcuts and use the strands of cane to their best advantage and are sharing our techniques there.
+Whether the seat is round, trapezoidal or horseshoe-shaped, several of us “old-timers” have learned how to take shortcuts and use the strands of cane to their best advantage and are sharing our techniques.

 Occasionally I will skip a hole and go into another one nearby to complete that diagonal row, so as not to have to cut a very long strand of cane.

-This practice is not recommended for using very often as it is both confusing to the novice and can get messy if used improperly.
+This practice is not recommended for use very often as it is confusing to the novice and can get messy if used improperly.
 But I’ve been at this caning craft for over 35 years and feel confident I can pull it off.

 I will be taking more pictures of the cane chair I’m working on now, and will make sure to explain both the “skipping holes” and the “skipping rows” techniques of speeding up your strand cane weaving and making optimum use of the cane in future blog posts.